Jewel-7/blogBackend-withImages/README.md

 After the url type /create to create a New Blog

 Enter Valid keys such as {Bloghaeder,blogContent,imageUrl,relatedLinks(optional)}

-Type this keys in the body(form-data) and the value in the value section To send an image type imageUrl in key and chnage it to "File" then select the image You want to send
+Type the keys in the body(form-data) and their value in the value section

+To send an image type imageUrl in key and change it to "File" then select the image You want to send

 # Update Blog
-After the url type /update/:("valid id") to update a blog Enter the valid keys in the body(raw) to upadte their values
+After the url type /update/:("valid id") to update a blog

+Enter the valid keys in the body(raw)along with the new values to update their values

 note: For updating the body must contain valid keys

 # To UpDate the image
-After the url type /updateimg/:("valid id") to update a Image Enter the key (imageUrl) in the body (form-data) and select a new image You want to update
+After the url type /updateimg/:("valid id") to update a Image

+Enter the key (imageUrl) in the body (form-data) and select a new image You want to update

 # Delete Blog